cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 This document describes how to use ML-DSA keys and signatures as described in {{FIPS-204}} with JOSE and COSE.
 A new key type named Algorithm Key Pair (AKP) is defined to express public and private keys for use with algorithms not limited to those registered in this document.
-Similarly, a new thumbprint algorithm is defined for AKP, to ensure these keys can be compared according the procedures defined in {{RFC7638}} and {{-COSE-KID}}.
+Similarly, a new thumbprint algorithm is defined for AKP, to ensure these keys can be compared according to the procedures defined in {{RFC7638}} and {{-COSE-KID}}.

 # Terminology